tomas-fryza/esp-micropython/lab8-project/README.md

 * If needed, use the simulation tools, such as [wokwi](https://wokwi.com/), [Falstad](https://www.falstad.com/circuit/circuitjs.html), etc.

 * Use modules/classes from the labs.
-Create your own (and documentation) for the new components.
+Create your own (and documentation in Sphinx) for the new components.
 Strictly follow licenses for third-party libraries!

 * Follow coding standards in your codes.